grekalab/TMED-paper-2025-analysis/README.md

 4. Conducts differential expression analysis using the `limma` package.
 5. Generates a volcano plot and saves it to `output/volcano_plot.png`.
 6. Saves the full results table to `output/fold_change_data.csv`.

+It usually takes 2-5 minutes to run.
+The imputation step takes the longest to run.

 ---